atacanbt/computer_infrastructure_assessment/README.md

    python lecture_files/stocks/stocks.py
    ```

-### 5. Running Jupyter Notebooks
+## Running Jupyter Notebooks

 <a target="_blank" href="https://colab.research.google.com/github/atacanbt/computer_infrastructure_assessment/blob/main/weather.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-If you want to run the Jupyter notebooks (weather.ipynb):
+If you want to run the Jupyter notebooks (weather.ipynb) where you can see my analysis on weather data:

 1. Run the notebook in Visual Studio Code
 2. Alternatively, you can run the notebook on web page through Google Colab by clicking on the badge above.

-### 6. Running the project on GitHub Codespaces

-If you want to run the project on GitHub Codespaces, open the repository in Codespaces, and the environment will be set up automatically.
-You can then run the scripts without any additional setup.

-- **Weather Data Collection**: Pulls real-time weather data from Met Eireann using the `weather.sh` script.
-- **Weekly Tasks**: The `weather.ipynb` notebook contains tasks for data analysis for the first 9 weeks.
-- **Automation**: Automates weather data collection and analysis.
+### Author
+Atacan Buyuktalas - atacanbuyuktalas@gmail.com